Tortang Talong with Crab Meatby

 “When in doubt – put some patis in it,” Jeanelle recommends.
 Her eyes light up when talking about fish sauce, a traditional Filipino ingredient.
 She begins to list the dishes she’s levelled up with a bit of fish sauce: adobo, lasagna, meatloaf.
 “I always add a splash of patis.”

 Soon it’s apparent that Jeanelle’s eyes light up whenever she talks about Filipino cuisine.
 It’s her passion and it shows.
-(And it’s proving to be infectious – her YouTube channel’s has gained over 5,000 new subscribers in the past few weeks alone.)
+(And it’s proving to be infectious – opens in a new windowher YouTube channel’s has gained over 5,000 new subscribers in the past few weeks alone.)
 But she wasn’t always so forthcoming about sharing her passion.
 She initially hesitated to post her recipe videos online, fearing that commenters might question the authenticity of her methods or ingredients.
 She doubted her credibility compared to lolas with decades of experience or chefs with formal training.
 Jeanelle took a chance and shared her videos anyway.
 It was a chance that paid off.
-Soon she discovered that her videos were enabling Filipinos across the world re-discover the meals they grew up with.
+Soon she discovered that her videos were enabling Filipinos across the world to re-discover the meals they grew up with.
 One comment from a user whose mother had passed away thanked Jeanelle for helping him relive the Mechado of his childhood.
 It was proof that authenticity isn’t in the methods or ingredients, it’s in how the meal makes you feel.

 On this page, you’ll find Jeanelle’s video recipe for Tortang Talong.
 Traditionally prepared with ground pork, she uses crab meat instead.
 The inspiration behind the surprising swap boiled down to necessity: “There was crabmeat in the fridge that was about to go bad.
 That can was $20!”